mailchimp/content-style-guide/03-writing-about-people.html.md

 Don’t describe a person as “mentally ill.”
 If a reference to a person’s mental or cognitive condition is warranted, use the same rules as writing about people with physical disabilities or medical conditions and emphasize the person first.

-Don’t use the words “crazy” or “schizophrenic.”

 ### Vision

 Use the adjective “blind” to describe a person who is unable to see.
 Use “low vision” to describe a person with limited vision.

+### Words to avoid

+Don't use these words in any context:

+- lame
+- crazy
+- schizophrenic